kengxi/kengxi/README.md

 # :wave: Greetings...
 Hello!
-My name is kengxi, I came from Thailand.
+My name is kengxi, I came from Thailand. <br>
+I'm not so good with grammar.
+So, if I have bad grammar I'm sorry for that.